Last Updated on July 1, 2021 by cmoarz

 The Type of Fish & Number of Fishes

-The numbers of fishes that you plan to have should also be taken into account before you fill the aquarium with the right quantity of gravel.
+The number of fishes that you plan to have should also be taken into account before you fill the aquarium with the right quantity of gravel.
 We need to understand that some types of fish are comfortable with coarse gravel.
 They like to mess around in it.
-On the other hand there are other fishes that prefer gravel that is finer.
+On the other hand, there are other fishes that prefer gravel that is finer.

 You should also have a clear idea about the plants that you wish to have in the aquarium.
 For example, when you have plants without any root system, they don’t care much about the type of gravel and the amount of gravel.

-So, for the plants with roots, you must have compact and thick layer of gravel.
-On the other hand smaller plants that survive on water-based nutrient require very little gravel.
+So, for the plants with roots, you must have a compact and thick layer of gravel.
+On the other hand, smaller plants that survive on water-based nutrients require very little gravel.
 That is why many people prefer going in for plants that do not have roots.

 Decorations & Size

-If you want your aquarium to have large sized decorations, you must ensure that the amount of gravel is also complementary to it.
-Otherwise the aquarium may look bland and listless.
-You should also do some research and look for some colored gravels and this will add beauty and sophisticated to your aquarium.
+If you want your aquarium to have large-sized decorations, you must ensure that the amount of gravel is also complementary to it.
+Otherwise, the aquarium may look bland and listless.
+You should also do some research and look for some colored gravels and this will add beauty and sophistication to your aquarium.